gohugoio/hugoDocs/content/en/functions/js/Build.md

 ## Node.js dependencies

-Use the `js.Build` function to include Node.js dependencies.
+Use the `js.Build` function to include Node dependencies.

 Any imports in a file outside `assets` or that does not resolve to a component inside `assets` will be resolved by [esbuild](https://esbuild.github.io/) with the **project directory** as the resolve directory (used as the starting point when looking for `node_modules` etc.).
 Also see [hugo mod npm pack](/commands/hugo_mod_npm_pack/).
 If you have any imported npm dependencies in your project, you need to make sure to run `npm install` before you run `hugo build`.